MIMO-AFDM Outperforms MIMO-OFDM in the Face of Hardware Impairments: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate the overall system performance of MIMO-AFDM systems under realistic HWIs.
-We first characterize the BER performance of AFDM systems using an LMMSE detector under different HWIs, and evaluate the accuracy of our analytical results.
-Unless stated otherwise, we consider a QPSK constellation, and $N=64$ subcarriers.
-Moreover, $M=4$ TAs and $J=4$ RAs are assumed, while the carrier frequency and the subcarrier spacing are denoted as $f_c=4$ GHz and $\Delta f=15$ kHz, respectively.
-The doubly-selective channel has $P=3$ paths, and the velocity is set to $540$ km/h.
-The $p$th normalized Doppler index is given by $k_p=k_{\max}\cos(\theta_p)$, with $\theta\in\mathcal{U}[0,\pi]$ based on Jakes' spectrum.
-Moreover, we set $l_1=0$ and the normalized maximum delay shift as $l_{\max}=P-1$.
+We first characterize the BER performance of AFDM systems using an LMMSE detector under different HWIs, and evaluate the accuracy of our analytical results. {Moreover, we adopt the assumption in \cite{10557524} that we have $\tau_{p,j,m}=\tau_p$ and $\nu_{p,j,m}=\nu_p$, $\forall j,m$.} Unless stated otherwise, {we adopt the parameters shown in Table \ref{Tab:Parameters}.} The $p$th normalized Doppler index is given by $k_p=k_{\max}\cos(\theta_p)$, with $\theta\in\mathcal{U}[0,\pi]$ based on Jakes' spectrum.
+We set $l_1=0$ and the normalized maximum delay shift as $l_{\max}=P-1$.
 Then, the delay indices associated with the $p$th path can be denoted as $l_p\in\mathcal{U}[1,l_{\max}]$, $\forall p\neq 1$.
 The $p$th complex-valued channel gain obeys $h_p\sim\mathcal{CN}(0,1/P)$.

 In Fig. \ref{Figure3}, we investigate the BER performance of both MIMO-AFDM and MIMO-OFDM under different normalized CFOs.
 We can infer the following observations from Fig. \ref{Figure3}.
 Firstly, under ideal hardware, MIMO-AFDM achieves about $9$ dB SNR gain over MIMO-OFDM at the BER of $10^{-5}$ under high-mobility scenarios.
 Secondly, the BER performance of MIMO-AFDM impaired by CFOs remains nearly identical to that of the ideal hardware case.
 This trend is primarily due to AFDM's orthogonal chirp subcarriers, which have strong intrinsic resilience to both Doppler shifts and CFO.
 By contrast, at the BER of $10^{-4}$, MIMO-OFDM associated with $\varphi_\text{CFO}=0.08$ suffers an SNR loss of $8$ dB and $1$ dB for $\varphi_\text{CFO}=0.04$, respectively compared to the ideal hardware scenario.
 Moreover, the BER of MIMO-OFDM at $\varphi_\text{CFO}=0.08$ exhibits an error floor as the SNR increases, since CFO imposes significant ICI on the OFDM subcarriers.